<input type="datetime-local">

 Basic uses of datetime-local

-The simplest use of <input type="datetime-local">
+The most basic use of <input type="datetime-local">

 involves a basic <input>